SpellForce 2: Dragon Storm: Synopsis

-Several years after the events of SpellForce 2: Shadow Wars, the Shaikah, now freed of their lineage's curse, work as mercenaries for those who need it.
-With the portal network declining, leading to conflicts for resources, Satras, leader of the Shaikah, refuses to waste further efforts in aiding the Realm from being besieged.
+Several years after the events of SpellForce 2: Shadow Wars, the Shaikan, now freed of their lineage's curse, work as mercenaries for those who need it.
+With the portal network declining, leading to conflicts for resources, Satras, leader of the Shaikan, refuses to waste further efforts in aiding the Realm from being besieged.
 The Shaper Conqueror refuses to accept this, and continues to aid the Realm.
 While working to end the siege on the Realm's capital on Sevenskeep, they witness a mage named Riddengard attempting to convince the Realm's leader, King Ulf, into accepting the magical power of the Archfire and are shocked to discover that a friend of the Soul Carrier, Mordecay, is working with them.
 Before both depart, Mordecay cryptically instructs the Shaper Conqueror to find the Soul Carrier, who has gone missing in his absence.

-Satras, angered by the Shaper Conqueror's defiance of his orders, casts them out from the Shaikah; Tor Halicos, sympathetic to their quest, secretly offers aid from Westguard when needed.
+Satras, angered by the Shaper Conqueror's defiance of his orders, casts them out from the Shaikan; Tor Halicos, sympathetic to their quest, secretly offers aid from Westguard when needed.
 Pursuing after the Soul Carrier, the Shaper Conqueror finds Riddengard attempting to block their efforts to reach a library in a flooded city called the Citadel, built by the Shapers – the first race of Eo.
 Needing aid, they gain the assistance of Nightsong, leader of the Pact, who had been pursuing after Riddengard out of concern for his power from the Archfire.
 Along the way, the Shaper Conqueror frees the demonic-infused judge Caine from Riddengard's control, and secures the aid of Yasha, daughter of the necromancer Hokan, for control of her soulless warriors called the Blades.
 With these forces, the Citadel is liberated from Riddengard's forces, while Mordecay is found to have been under their control much like Caine had been.